flyingoatmeal/connect4ever/Schedule.md

   - Harriet
     // stuff i will do
   - Joey
-    // stuff i will do
+    // transfer code from sim to project

 # 5) April 19
   - Dennis